How to quickly fix Mac Bluetooth not working

 If your Bluetooth doesn’t work on Mac with macOS Monterey, first and foremost, check for system updates from Apple by going to the Apple menu icon in the top left corner of your screen > System Preferences… > Software Update.
 Make sure your Monterey is up to date before attempting other fixes as the bug you are encountering might’ve already been fixed.

-The latter we’ve covered in one of the sections above and the two former are as follows.
+The latter I’ve covered in one of the sections above and the two former are as follows.
 To reset NVRAM: shut down your Mac, turn it on, press Option + Command + P + R right away and hold for about 20 seconds.

 To reset SMC: just restart for M1 Macs; for Intel-based notebooks with T2 chip, shut down, hold Control + Option + the right Shift key for 7 seconds, without releasing, press the power button and hold all the keys for 7 more seconds, release and after a few seconds turn on your Mac.
 More detailed instructions for T2 chip and other Macs, read Apple’s official guide here.
 If you are experiencing problems connecting to a Bluetooth keyboard and/or mouse, go to System Preferences… > Bluetooth > Advanced and check these options: